 For the time being, the security organs are not represented.
 Those details will be added later.

-The above bogie is a carrying one.
-For the powered bogie, I miss a lot of information about the aspect of the transmission.
+The above bogie is trailing.
+For the driving bogie, I miss a lot of information about the aspect of the transmission.
 I only know that the assembly of brake, motor, and transmission is parallel to the bogie frame, and that there is almost necessarily a bevel gear to attack the wheel pinions.
 In this picture can be seen a kind of banjo that evokes this bevel gear.

 Aspect of the assembly with the leg that we’ll see below.